sendgrid/docs/source/Classroom/Track/Collecting_Data/google_analytics_demystified_ga_statistics_vs_sg_statistics.md

 _For general guidance on how our Google Analytics app works, please refer to our [documentation](http://sendgrid.com/docs/Apps/google_analytics.html)._

 Google Analytics has Clicks, Visits, Visitors, Pageviews, and Unique Pageviews.
-SendGrid has Clicks & Opens, as well as all of our [Delivery Metrics](http://sendgrid.com/docs/Delivery_Metrics/index.html).
+SendGrid has Clicks & Opens, as well as all of our [Statistics](http://sendgrid.com/docs/Delivery_Metrics/index.html).
 The key here is that Google Analytics Clicks **are in no way related**  to SendGrid Clicks.

 Google Analytics **Visits** should generally correlate to Sendgrid **Unique Clicks**.
 However: